Understanding the 4 Types of Search Intent

 3. Commercial Intent (Commercial Investigation)

-Commercial intent, sometimes referred to as commercial investigation, occurs when users are comparing options or researching products and services before buying.
+Commercial search intent, sometimes referred to as commercial investigation, occurs when users are in the research phase—comparing options, evaluating alternatives, and seeking detailed information before making a purchase.

 Examples include: